Last updated on : 02 Jul, 2025

 Bhastrika pranayama, the “breath of fire,” offers numerous benefits for physical and mental well-being.
 Here are some of the key advantages of this powerful yogic breathing technique:

 Bhastrika pranayama is known to control blood sugar levels by improving insulin sensitivity and metabolic health.
-Regular practice stimulates the pancreas, thus enhancing its functionality in regulating blood sugar.
+Regular practice stimulates the pancreas, enhancing its functionality in regulating blood sugar.
 The increased oxygen flow can help overcome fatigue and lethargy often associated with fluctuating blood sugar levels.

 Regular practice of Bhastrika pranayama strengthens the respiratory muscles and enhances lung capacity.
 It improves the efficiency of oxygen exchange in the lungs, promoting overall respiratory function.
 In the long run, it can clear your airways, reduce symptoms of respiratory conditions and improve endurance during physical activities.